FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 - Connect cameras to ports 14 and 15 of the network switch.
 - Connect the projector coax to the HDMI to SDI converter output.
 - Power on the UPS.
     - If it does not power, the battery cable has most likely disconnected.
 Simply remove the four Philips screws on the cover to access the Anderson connector.
 You may have to push it in gently with a flat blade screwdriver.
-If you don't feel comfortable doing this on your own, reach out to #av-help in Slack.
+If you don't feel comfortable doing this on your own, reach out to the {% include slack-av-help.md %}.
 - Power on the computer.
 - Log on to the computer.
 If you don't know the password, ask an FTA.
 - It may take a few minutes for all of the networking equipment to start up and connect.
 Let the machine sit for 5 minutes after logging in for the first time before moving on.